Skip to content

 The strongest ocean current on Earth, the ACC encircles Antarctica and extends from the surface to the bottom of the ocean.
 It carries an estimated 165 million to 182 million cubic metres of water every second (a unit called a ‘Sverdrup’) from west to east, more than 100 times the flow of all the rivers on Earth, or the equivalent of pushing the entire South Island of New Zealand one metre every second.
 It helps to act as a planetary thermostat, keeping Antarctica cool (Fig. 2).

-Fig. 2: Satellite view over Antarctica reveals a frozen continent surrounded by icy waters.
+Fig. 3: Satellite view over Antarctica reveals a frozen continent surrounded by icy waters.
 The sea ice extent is in light blue.
 Moving northward, away from Antarctica, the water temperatures rise slowly at first and then rapidly across a sharp gradient.
-The Antarctic Circumpolar Current (ACC) maintains this boundary.
+The ACC maintains this boundary.
 The two black lines indicate the long-term position of the southern and northern front of the ACC.
 (Image: The Conversation)

 Like the Arctic Ocean, the Southern Ocean (where the current flows) has become warmer (we are now experiencing marine heat waves).
 The warmest water is deep and it’s undercutting the marine ice sheets and ice shelves around Antarctica that hold back ~30 million cubic kilometres of ice.
 As the climate warms, the deeper warmer waters of the ACC are being by pushed closer to the coast by the strengthening Westerly winds, and warmer water from temperate latitudes us getting through.
 This is accelerating the rate at which the water is eroding the base of the marine ice sheets, which in turn is accelerating the rate at which they’re melting and collapsing (Video 2: 10.07 – 12.23 mins).